 Constructing an effective conversion funnel allows us to implement successful marketing strategies for your website.
 Before we shop for anything, we analyse, choose, compare prices or products before making a decision.
 Visitors or customers would want to research their options before deciding what they want.
 The quality of the conversion funnel helps them to make decisions quicker.

 Well, having high traffic to your website does not mean that your website is effective.
 If they are not converted to leads, your website is not assisting you.

-The typical conversion funnel process is commonly made up of four main parts:
+The typical conversion funnel process is commonly made up of 4 main parts: